 Bioethanol Fires – The biggest draw for bioethanol fires is in that they don’t require a flue or chimney to operate.
 This means you can have a bioethanol fire installed anywhere in your home, giving them an almost limitless design potential.

 Electric Fires – Generally more suited to modern interiors, electric fires have a whole host of designs which are sure to appeal to all preferences.
+Real flame electric fires also mean you don’t have to compromise on the ambience created by traditional fires.

 Wood Burners – Wood burners are more suited to a traditional interior design.
 Many homeowners who have recently purchased a home with plenty of character and history are drawn to this type of fire.